 A showcase for a wide range of creative work produced by people with ASDs and a creative entry point into understanding ASDs.

-Autism Canada invites submissions of original art work from individuals with ASDs to feature on our ASD Arts! page.
+Autism Canada invites submissions of original art work from Canadians with ASDs to feature on our ASD Arts! page.
 Please forward no more than three submissions (clear JPEG, or PNG files @ 72 dpi, and a minimum width of 500 pixels) and we will try to post as many as possible.
 Each file should include the name of the art work and the artist’s first and last name.
 Artists retain full copyright.
-You can email submissions to: email@example.com.
+You can email submissions to: firstname.lastname@example.org.

 Painters / Photographers